Tests

 0 on success, or a negative errno value on error.

-struct bf_chain *bf_chain_get(enum bf_hook hook, struct bf_hook_opts hook_opts, enum bf_verdict policy, struct bf_set **sets, struct bf_rule **rules)
+struct bf_chain *bf_test_chain_get(enum bf_hook hook, enum bf_verdict policy, struct bf_set **sets, struct bf_rule **rules)

 Create a new chain.